fengyanzi/FAT/README.md

 - [x] Upload the introduction

 **Codes and dataset will be publicly released upon acceptance of the paper, which I hope will be no later than March 2025.**

+The paper was accepted by TGRS 2025, we will upload the code ASAP!!!
+However, another paper was accepted by CVPR, we need some time to deal with the paper, code, dataset, and undergraduate graduation project.

 Additionally, I provide a user-friendly [LAM](https://github.com/fengyanzi/Local-Attribution-Map-for-Super-Resolution) diagnostic tool, that can be run in 2024.